 Alcohol Ethoxylate (AE) Non-ionic surfactant.
 Removes greasy stains from your garments.

 Alkyl (or Alcohol) Ethoxy Sulphate (AES) and Alkyl Sulphate (AS) Anionic surfactant.
 Two of the most widely used tools for removing stains.

 Amine OxideAmphoteric surfactant.
 Used along with other surfactants to remove stains.
 Can be anionic, cationic or non-ionic.

 Carboxymethyl Cellulose (CMC).
 A polymer that comes from natural cellulose.
 Helps stop stains from returning to a garment they've been removed from.

 Citric Acid The acid found in lemons and citrus fruits, it's mild and helps to remove bad smells from clothes.
 Known as a chelating agent.

 Cyclodextrin Another chelating agent that removes malodors from garments.

-Percarbonate Sodium percabonate is a bleaching agent used in detergents.
+Percarbonate Sodium.
+Percarbonate is a bleaching agent used in detergents.

-As well as containing some of the ingredients listed above, fabric conditioners are designed to stretch out and coat fibres making them feel softer.
-Unfortunately this is disastrous for any membrane, water repellent treatment or wicking treatments.
-The use of fabric conditioners – or even washing in a contaminated machine – will permanently destroy the ability of garments to hold a DWR treatment, as well as voiding your Castelli warranty.
+As well as containing some of the ingredients listed above, fabric conditioners are designed to stretch out and coat fibres, making them feel softer.
+Unfortunately. this is disastrous for any membrane, water repellent treatment or wicking treatment.
+The use of fabric conditioners – or even washing in a contaminated machine – will permanently destroy the ability of garments to hold a DWR treatment and will void your Castelli warranty.